2019 Gagarin Cup playoffs

 The 2019 Gagarin Cup playoffs of the Kontinental Hockey League (KHL) began on 25 February 2019, with the top eight teams from each of the conferences, following the conclusion of the 2018–19 KHL regular season.
 The playoffs ended on 19 April 2019, when Continental Cup winners CSKA Moscow became the first team to win the Gagarin Cup finals in a series sweep, defeating Avangard Omsk in four games to win their first Gagarin Cup, after two previous Finals defeats.

 Playoff seeds

 After the regular season, the standard 16 teams qualified for the playoffs.

 Western Conference

 The regular season winners and Continental Cup winners were CSKA Moscow with 106 points.

 Eastern Conference

 Avtomobilist Yekaterinburg were the Eastern Conference regular season winners with 95 points.

 Playoff bracket

 In each round, the highest remaining seed in each conference is matched against the lowest remaining seed.
 The higher-seeded team is awarded home ice advantage.
 In the Gagarin Cup Finals, home ice is determined based on regular season points.
 Each best-of-seven series follows a 2–2–1–1–1 format: the higher-seeded team plays at home for games one and two (and games five and seven, if necessary), and the lower-seeded team is at home for games three and four (and game six, if necessary).

+The 2019 Gagarin Cup playoffs started on 25 February 2019, with the top eight teams from each of the conferences, and finished on 19 April 2019.